alexellis/mkaas/README.md

 * What do I need?

-You need KVM and libvirtd installed on your host machine and Kubernetes installed too.
+On your host you'll need virtualization support / KVM support.

+* KVM package
+* libvirtd
+* Kubernetes (a single-node tainted master with kubeadm is fine)

 Add the KVM packages for your distro (tested with Ubuntu):